ncee-dp-tech-sme/hexstrike-ai-docker/README.md

 * `./data/exploitdb` → `/usr/share/exploitdb`
 * `./data/nikto` → `/var/lib/nikto`
 * `./data/zap` → `/root/.ZAP`
-* `./data/postgres` → `/var/lib/postgresql` (used by Clair and optional Metasploit DBs)
+* `./data/postgres` → `/var/lib/postgresql` (used by Clair and optional Metasploit databases)

 ## Appendix: kube-bench - Host socket enablement (Docker/Podman)

 `kube-bench` needs a Docker-compatible API socket available inside the container at `/var/run/docker.sock`.
 `docker-compose.yml` already mounts the socket.
-If you use Docker Engine, nothing to do.
+If you use Docker Engine, nothing else to do.
 If you use Podman, enable the socket:

 ```bash
 sudo systemctl enable --now podman.socket